doki-theme/doki-theme-jetbrains/README.md

 ## Enjoying the plugin and want more people to use it?

 Great!
-I am glad you like it [please give it a good review on the plugins page](https://plugins.jetbrains.com/plugin/10804-doki-doki-literature-club-theme).
+I am glad you like it!

-That way this plugin will become move visible to more users!
+Be sure to share it with others who also may like it as well!

-Also be sure to share it with others who also may like it as well!
+Also, giving it a good [review on the plugins page](https://plugins.jetbrains.com/plugin/10804-doki-doki-literature-club-theme) will help this plugin will become more visible to users!

 ## Not your thing or something bothering you?